Associate Professor of English

 Pittsburgh, PA 15213-3890

-I teach various courses in Renaissance Studies for the English BA, for the M.A. and Ph.D. programs in Literary and Cultural Studies, and for the interdisciplinary Global Studies major.
-I am also involved in the Pittsburgh Medieval and Renaissance Studies Consortium (PCMRS).
+My teaching includes various courses in Renaissance Studies for the English BA, for the M.A. and Ph.D. programs in Literary and Cultural Studies, and for the interdisciplinary Global Studies major.
+I also direct the Pittsburgh Medieval and Renaissance Studies Consortium (PCMRS).

 EducationBA in English, Dartmouth College, 1999